troyth/age-of-the-architect/weeks/week5.md

 * research and analyze an upcoming ICO (to be assigned on Colony.io)

 ## Readings
-* Gordon White, *Star.Ships: A Prehistory of the Spirits*, selection TK
+* Gordon White, *Star.Ships: A Prehistory of the Spirits*, Preface and Chapters 1-3

 ## Watchings
 * Graham Hancock, [Quest for the Lost Civilization](https://youtu.be/T5DNvYMtkyk)